psyb0t/piraterf/README.md

 ### Frequency Regulations

 - **Stay within amateur bands**: Use only frequencies allocated to amateur radio
-- **Power limits**: Respect maximum power limitations (typically 100W on HF, varies by band/license class)
+- **Power limits**: Pi Zero outputs only a few milliwatts - if using an amplifier, respect maximum power limitations for your license class
 - **Spurious emissions**: Always use appropriate low-pass filters
 - **No commercial content**: Amateur radio prohibits business communications